Manromen/RGPUtils/README.md

 Installation
 =======
 There is a provided CMake configure file.
-On Unix you can use the following example commands:
+On Unix you can use the following example commands (from within the project folder):
 ```
 mkdir build
 cd build